NISSAN CVT TRANSMISSION

 Additionally, Nissan allegedly denies the existence of CVT transmission problems until after the warranties expire.

-Many transmission problems affected Nissan active warranties on consumers’ vehicles, yet consumers had to pay for Nissan transmission repairs out of pocket anyway.
+Many transmission issues affected active warranties on consumers’ vehicles, forcing them to pay for repair services out of pocket anyway.

 I THINK MY NISSAN TRANSMISSION IS DEFECTIVE.
 WHAT CAN I DO?